OpenDataLiteracy/WSL-AMF/assessment/assessment-methods.md

 ## Portal and Dataset Assessment Methods

 ### Portal Assessment

+Cleaned the 24 June dataset:

+1. Fix the create and update date column formats
+2. Delete obvious test datasets (search test and dummy, but watch out for lead test results from Asset_data sheet (the community datasets are still in there and also in the removed datasets sheet)
+3. Remove community datasets, only use official, for PUBLISH sheet
+4. Can't just rely on PUBLIC datasets because there are some not public ones that are accessed by public assets

+The working list is Published assets that are official and are either public or not.
+All derived assets have a parent in the list

 The complete catalog, or just the datasets, can be assessed for the following: